ingelsse/ingelsse.github.io/aboutme.md

-#---
-#layout: page
-#title: About me
-#subtitle: Why you'd want to go on a date with me
-#---

 I was born in August ’73, became a T1 Diabetic in 1991.

 My resting place or current home if you so wish is Borlänge, Dalarna, Sweden where I live together with my wife Lotta and our cat Alfons.
-I still have no clue where my life is heading nor what I want to do with my life, I guess my childhood dream of being an astronaut is now somewhat ”minor” however.
+I still have no clue where my life is heading nor what I want to do with my life but I guess my childhood dream of being an astronaut is now somewhat ”minor” however.

 My working days consists of cooking and serving breakfast & lunch for our future generations in a public school (Yes, I am a cook) but Im gonna study and hopefully become a Librarian instead.